Your cart is currently empty!

 There are a couple more important notes that we would like to make…

 If you receive a license, please do not forward the download if you want to share this with someone (that’s against the EULA).
-Instead, please direct them to this license form (it’s free anyway, so why not?).
+Instead, please direct them to this license form.
 This is VERY important as it helps us gage interest which will help us know to continue development.

 We plan to license this yearly, but the license will expire every year on 12/31.
-The free version should persist, but at some point we do plan to have a customer-only version which will include a lot more functionality and it should be A LOT faster.
+At some point we do plan to have a special version which will include a lot more functionality and it should be A LOT faster.